William De Morgan: Life and work

 De Morgan's decoration of pottery included chargers, rice dishes and vases.
 Some of these were made in his works, but many were bought as biscuit ware from Wedgwood and others and decorated by De Morgan's workers.
 Some were signed by his decorators including Charles Passenger, Fred Passenger, Joe Juster and Miss Babb.

 De Morgan was particularly drawn to Eastern tiles.
 Around 1873–1874, he made a striking breakthrough by rediscovering the technique of lustreware (marked by a reflective, metallic surface) found in Hispano-Moresque pottery and Italian maiolica.
 Nor was his interest in the East limited to glazing techniques, but it permeated his notions of design and colour as well.
-As early as 1875, he began to work in earnest with a "Persian" palette: dark blue, turquoise, manganese purple, green, Indian red, and lemon yellow, Study of the motifs of what he referred to as "Persian" ware (and what we know today as 15th and 16th-century İznik ware), profoundly influenced his unmistakable style, in which fantastic creatures entwined with rhythmic geometric motifs float under luminous glazes.
+As early as 1875, he began to work in earnest with a "Persian" palette: dark blue, turquoise, manganese purple, green, Indian red, and lemon yellow.
+Study of the motifs of what he referred to as "Persian" ware (and what we know today as 15th and 16th-century İznik ware), profoundly influenced his unmistakable style, in which fantastic creatures entwined with rhythmic geometric motifs float under luminous glazes.

 The pottery works was beset by financial problems, despite repeated cash injections from his wife, the pre-Raphaelite painter Evelyn De Morgan (née Pickering), and a partnership with the architect Halsey Ricardo.
 This partnership was associated with a move for the factory from Merton Abbey to Fulham in 1888.
 During the Fulham period De Morgan mastered many of the technical aspects of his work that had previously been elusive, including complex lustres and deep, intense underglaze painting that did not run during firing.
-However, this did not guarantee financial success, and in 1907 William De Morgan left the pottery, which continued under the Passenger brothers, the leading painters at the works.
-"All my life I have been trying to make beautiful things," he said at the time, "and now that I can make them nobody wants them."
+However, this did not guarantee financial success, and in 1907 De Morgan left the pottery, which continued under the Passenger brothers, the leading painters at the works.
+"All my life I have been trying to make beautiful things", he said at the time, "and now that I can make them nobody wants them."